ibm-cloud-docs/ContinuousDelivery/garage_method.md

 [Integrate DevOps Insights with an IBM Continuous Delivery pipeline](https://www.ibm.com/cloud/architecture/tutorials/integrate-devops-insights-with-cd-pipeline){: external}.
 Learn how to configure a CD pipeline to send, build, and deploy information to {{site.data.keyword.DRA_short}} and define policies that analyze deployment risk.

 [Integrate DevOps Insights with Jenkins](https://www.ibm.com/cloud/architecture/tutorials/use-jenkins-plugin-to-post-data-to-devops-insights){: external}.
 Learn how to set up and use the {{site.data.keyword.DRA_short}} Jenkins plug-in to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.

-[Integrate DevOps Insights using the IBM Cloud CLI](https://www.ibm.com/cloud/architecture/tutorials/use-cli-to-post-data-to-devops-insights){: external}.
-Learn how to set up the environment and use the CLI to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.